xnimorz/use-debounce/README.md

 }
 ```

 This hook compares prev and next value using shallow equal.
 It means, setting an object `{}` will trigger debounce timer.
-If you have to compare objects (https://github.com/xnimorz/use-debounce/issues/27#issuecomment-496828063), you can use `useDebounceCallback`, that is explained below:
+If you have to compare objects (https://github.com/xnimorz/use-debounce/issues/27#issuecomment-496828063), you can use `useDebouncedCallback`, that is explained below:

 ## Debounced callbacks